viklund/courses/rnaseq/labs/isoform-visualisation.md

 ## Visualise isoform data

 For the gene **RAB11FIP5** you will now hopefully have generated your own data that you can look at.
-If everything worked you will now have :
+If everything worked you will now have:

  * One or two BAM files with short reads mapped to the genome using HISAT2 and/or STAR

- * One GTF file containing different isoforms of *RAB11FIP5* assembled with Cufflinks and/or Stringtie based on the short reads that mapped to the genome.
+ * One GTF file containing different isoforms of *RAB11FIP5* assembled with Cufflinks and/or Stringtie based on the short reads that mapped to the genome

- * One BAM file with **Trinity** assembled transcripts mapped to the genome.
+ * One BAM file with **Trinity** assembled transcripts mapped to the genome

 ### Importing reference based isoform info for the *RAB11FIP5* gene

 Since it takes time to generate all data, we have already created other files that you can also download and view in your browser.
-This includes result files for the subset of reads that map to the **RAB11FIP5** gene that has then been used for reference based assembly of isoforms.
+This includes result files for the subset of reads that map to the **RAB11FIP5** gene.
+These mappings have been used for reference based assembly of isoforms.

 You can find all BAM files and GTF files for all samples using a web browser [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/refBasedAssembly/RAB11FIP5).
 You can then view them in IGV using import from URL.

-### Importing de novo assembled transcripts mapped to the **RAB11FIP5** gene
+### Importing de novo assembled transcripts mapped to the *RAB11FIP5* gene

 There are result files from de novo transcriptome assembly using the the subset of reads that map to the **RAB11FIP5** gene.
 The assembled transcripts were then mapped back to the genome.

-You can download all BAM files and GTF files for all samples using a web browser from [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/deNovo/BAMfiles)
+You can download all BAM files and GTF files for all samples using a web browser from [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/deNovo/BAMfiles).

 ## Importing reference based isoform info to the genome

-In addition, we provide result files for all the reads that were mapped to the genome.
+In addition, we provide result files for *all* reads that were mapped to the genome.
 These mappings were used for reference based assembly of isoforms across the entire genome.
-There is also a GTF file with the final merged isoform
+There is a GTF file with the final merged isoform
 information from all 12 samples.

-You can download all BAM files and GTF files for all samples using a web browser from [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/refBasedAssembly/Genome)
+You can download all BAM files and GTF files for all samples using a web browser from [here](https://export.uppmax.uu.se/b2013006/downloads/courses/RNAseqWorkshop/isoform/otherData/refBasedAssembly/Genome).

 ## Importing the peptide track for the *RAB11FIP5* gene and the genome